Skip to content

 daily_node_high.run(debug_mode=True, force_update=True)

-Here we create two DailyRandomNumber nodes with different std (Volatility) configurations but the same mean.
-Since we set update_only=True for the std field in RandomDataNodeConfig, both nodes will write to the same underlying table.
-The tutorial identifier stays stable because it is based on project id and mean, not on std.
+Here we create two DailyRandomNumber nodes with different std (Volatility) configurations but the same storage_table.
+Both nodes write to the same table contract while keeping separate update-process identities.
+The tutorial table identifier stays stable because it comes from the PlatformTimeIndexMetaTable class metadata, not from std.

 Run the updated launcher from the terminal as before: